 Like any other law or requirement which people are supposed to obey, buying car insurance is something not everyone does.

-So, if someone doesn’t have liability insurance for their car, and they hit you, hurting you in the process, what will your “uninsured motorist coverage” actually pay for?
+So, if someone doesn’t have liability insurance for their car, and they hit you, hurting you or a passenger in the process, what will your “uninsured motorist coverage” actually pay for?